-The Way of Light – Heavenfield to Durham (45 miles, 72 kms)
+The Way of Light – Heavenfield to Durham (4-5 days, 45 miles, 72 kms, Yellow line on map)

-The Way of Life – Gainford to Durham (27 miles, 43 kms)
+The Way of Life – Gainford to Durham (3 days, 27 miles, 43 kms, Orange line on map)

-The Way of Love – Hartlepool to Durham (28 miles, 45 kms)
+The Way of Love – Hartlepool to Durham (3 days, 28 miles, 45 kms, Red line on map)

 The start connects the England Coast Path and the new Way of the Sea at Seaton Sluice and goes via the Chapel of Our Lady at Seaton Delavel, before St Mary’s Chapel and Well in Jesmond Dene near Newcastle City Centre, where you visit both cathedrals.
 Then you pass The Angel of the North before descending to the Team valley and use a railway path to reach Chester-le-Street.

-The Way of the Sea – Warkworth to Jarrow (62 miles, 100 kms)
+The Way of the Sea – Warkworth to Jarrow (6 days, 62 miles, 100 kms, Blue line on map)

 This route uses the existing England Coast Path, apart from the three miles from the ferry terminal at South Shields to Jarrow.
 It links with St Oswald’s Way at Warkworth and with The Way of Learning at Jarrow, and visits Tynemouth Priory, significant for 2000 years and loved for its sweeping coastal views.